Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-searchai-node.md

 To configure the component properties, follow the below steps:

-1. On the **Component Properties** tab, enter a **Name** and a **Display Name** for Search AI  node.
+1. On the **Component Properties** tab, enter a **Name** and a **Display Name** for the Search AI  node.
 Node names cannot have spaces.
-2. Under **Search Configuration** section, users have the option to determine how their search query is formulated.
+2. Under the **Search Configuration** section, users have the option to determine how their search query is formulated.
 They can choose one of the following:
     1. **Last User Input**: This option is set to the user's most recent response and is used as the search query by default.
     2. **Custom**: Users can provide either static or dynamic values, allowing them to set custom data or variables as the search query.

     <img src="../images/search_ai_search_configuration.png" alt="search_configuration" title="search_configuration" style="border:1px solid gray;zoom:70%;">

-3. Under **Filters** section, users can define meta filters within the node to refine the search scope based on specific criteria such as topics, document categories, or custom-defined tags.
+3. Under the **Filters** section, users can define meta filters within the node to refine the search scope based on specific criteria such as topics, document categories, or custom-defined tags.
 Click **+ Add Filter** to add a new filter.

     <img src="../images/search_ai_add_filter.png" alt="add filter" title="add_filter" style="border:1px solid gray;zoom:70%;">